polylang/polylang/readme.txt

 * You need [Polylang for WooCommerce](https://polylang.pro/downloads/polylang-for-woocommerce/), premium addon described above, which will make both plugins work together.

+= Where do I report security bugs found in this plugin? =

+* Please report security bugs found in the source code of the Polylang plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/d83984d2-d748-43e3-88e2-6dd3bd2c881d).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Screenshots ==

 1. The Polylang languages admin panel